designforsf/brigade-matchmaker/docs/architecture.md

 ---

-## Admin / Project CMS
+## Admin

 This component enables project leads to update project-related data, including the skills needed, learning opportunities, and civic interests.

-This component is rendered by EmberJS and interacts with the JSON API.
+It uses python django and interacts directly with the database.

----

-## Test Scripts

-These are rudimentary bash scripts which use wget in order to perform basic tasks step-by-step.

 ---